qingxuantang/4to1-planner/README.md

 ## 💬 Testimonials | 用户评价

-> "I've been using the 4to1 system for 6 years.
+> "I've been using the 4To1 Method for 6 years.
 It transformed how I think about goals - not as annual resolutions, but as multi-year journeys."
 > *- Creator of the system | Mark Zhou*

 **Have your own success story?** Share it by opening an issue with the "testimonial" label!